Two Years Before the Mast (film)

 Two Years Before the Mast is a 1946 American historical adventure film directed by John Farrow and starring Alan Ladd, Brian Donlevy, William Bendix, and Barry Fitzgerald.
 It is loosely based on Richard Henry Dana Jr.'s travel book of the same name and was produced and distributed by Paramount Pictures.

 Plot

 Brian Donlevy, Esther Fernández and Alan Ladd in a promotional picture of the film.

 In 1834, Charles Stewart, the spoiled, dissolute son of a shipping magnate, is shanghaied aboard the Pilgrim, one of his father's own ships.
 He embarks upon a long, hellish sea voyage under the tyrannical rule of Captain Francis Thompson, assisted by his first mate, Amazeen.
-One of his crewmates is Richard Henry Dana Jr., who will ultimately recount the entire voyage in a book.
+One of his crewmates is Richard Henry Dana Jr., who ultimately recounted the entire voyage in a book.